HasanC14/Islamic-Prayer-Time/README.md

 # Islamic prayer time(Bangladesh Only) Chrome Extension

-This is a Chrome extension that displays the current prayer time and the name of the next prayer.
+Islamic Prayer Time is a convenient and user-friendly Chrome extension that helps Muslims keep track of their daily prayers.
+With this extension, you can easily access the remaining time until the next prayer and view all prayer times for the current date.
+Designed with simplicity in mind, Islamic Prayer Time provides an accurate and reliable source of information, ensuring you never miss a prayer again.
+Download Islamic Prayer Time today and stay on top of your daily prayers with ease.

 ## Features